Outlook Calendar for Reclaim is almost here! Join the waitlist

 5. It’s not relevant to everybody

-Keeping in mind that meeting ‘cost’ goes up with every attendee present, it's important to be critical of who is really providing value in a meeting.
+Keeping in mind that meeting ‘cost’ goes up with every attendee present, be critical of who is really providing value in a meeting.
+Inviting employees to meetings that don’t directly pertain to them is an expensive misuse of time and resources.

 6. The most important attendees can’t make it

-Building off the above note – if the people that actually do need to be there can’t make it, it’s probably best to send a group email covering any important notes, and reschedule for a better time that works for key attendees.
+Building off the above note – if the people who are actually directly involved can’t make it, it’s probably best to send a group email covering any important notes and reschedule for a better time that works for key attendees.

 Having incomplete meetings can mean more follow-up down the line, which isn’t maximizing time or productivity for the team.
 Availability calendars are a great way to help streamline group scheduling and avoid these kinds of conflicts from coming up.